mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/finance/financial_independence_primer.md

 Barring extreme circumstances I think that, based [European inflation number](https://www.inflation.eu/en/inflation-rates/europe/historic-inflation/hicp-inflation-europe.aspx) over the pas 40 years, an average inflation of 2% is quite reasonable.
 Let's assume that stays fixed for our example.

-Each year, your buying power would decrease by an inflation rate `i` at 2%.
+Each year, your buying power would decrease by an inflation rate $i$ at 2%.
 That is roughly the same as saying that your "money becomes worth less" over that period by 2%.
-Say your starting amount is denoted `S` as 100 euros.
-In a year `y`, the value would then decline by:
+Say your starting amount is denoted $S$ as 100 euros.
+In a year $y$, the value would then decline by:
 $$
+\begin{split}
 S*(1-i)^y = S_{y} \\
-100*(1-0.02)^1 = 98\\
+100*(1-0.02)^1 = 98
+\end{split}
 $$
 That does not seem too bad perhaps, but these effects tend to add up.
 It would perhaps be more insightful to see how much time it takes for the value of your money to be halved.
-Risking being slightly too technical, we can rewrite the equation and solve for the number of years `y`:
+Risking being slightly too technical, we can rewrite the equation and solve for the number of years $y$:
 $$
+\begin{split}
 S*(1-i)^y = S_y \\
 (1-i)^y = \frac{S_y}{S} \\
 y*\log(1-i) = \log{\frac{S_y}{S}} \\
 y = \frac{\log{S_y} - \log{S}}{\log(1-i)}
+\end{split}
 $$
-Now we can fill in the same variables as last time, but instead of the number of years `y` we fill in the ending amount `Sy` at 50:
+Now we can fill in the same variables as last time, but instead of the number of years $y$ we fill in the ending amount $S_y$ at 50:
 $$
 \frac{\log{50} - \log{100}}{\log(0.98)} \approx 34 \\
 $$